Music has always been – and will forever be – a huge part of my life.

-classics from years gone by, I began my residency at Cherry bar in AC/DC Lane in 2005, where I have enjoyed driving the rock’n’roll party atmosphere on a Saturday night for over 10 years, and got to spin all the wonderful bands that have contributed to the soundtrack of my life.
+classics from years gone by, I began my residency at Cherry bar in AC/DC Lane in 2005, where I have enjoyed driving the rock’n’roll party atmosphere on a Saturday night for over a decade, and got to spin all the wonderful bands that have contributed to the soundtrack of my life.